YousefAlam12/TeamSheets/README.md

 ## NOTE (Only if zip file does not work):
 You will need to change settings.py, and change the variable EMAIL_HOST_PASSWORD to use the registered authentication key.
 For security reasons this has been removed from the GIT repository.
-Please contact me to get the key.
+Please contact me to get the key or use key in zip file (this is only for email notifications).

 ### Create Conda Environment
 Install miniconda https://docs.conda.io/en/latest/miniconda.html